Rav FAQ (Owner)

 Q: Tell me about battery temps, input voltage, power and current during charging.

 A: 208V (typically one leg of 3-phase commercial power) will send about 5.0 kW to the batteries, and 240V (residential) will send about 5.6 kW.
 In a typical charge cycle from near empty, you will see the current slowly ramp up to about 17A to begin the charge.
-The current will fall off as the pack fills, and just before the pack is full, you will see about 15A.
+The current will fall off as the pack fills, and just before the pack is full, you will see about 15A (and 15V on the batteries).
 The current tapers off because the charging algorithm is keyed to constant power.
 If the average battery temperature is over about 100° F, a 208V source may only let your charger deliver 13.5-13.7A or a lot less than 4KW (this is due to the power being bled off to run the battery fans on high).
 If the batteries are over about 120° F, the charging will be delayed while the fans (using shore power) come on to bring the battery temps down.
 Long wire runs to the charger (10-3 extension cords, anybody?) will lower the voltage available to the charger and will slow the rate of charge.

-Q: Does leaving the paddle in the charge port cause the AUX battery to run down?
+Q: Does leaving the paddle in the charge port cause the Aux battery to run down?

 A: No, not that we can determine.